geonetwork/core-geonetwork/software_development/README.md

 # Software Development

-This manual is for software developers customizing or developing GeoNetwork:
+This manual is for developers customizing or developing GeoNetwork:

-* [GeoNetwork Architecture Overview](OVERVIEW.md) describing technologies used and application components.
+* [Overview](OVERVIEW.md) describing architecture, technologies, and libraries used.
 * Development environment:

   * [Tools](TOOLS.md)